Building community through connections

 Improve employee health risk behavior with health coaching

-8 reasons companies need injury prevention and treatment programs
+8 reasons companies need workplace injury prevention programs

 Launching injury prevention and treatment programs in your workplace is one of the best ways to protect your most valuable asset: your employees.
 Losing workers due to on-the-job injuries can result in significant disruptions and costs to your company.
 In fact, last year workplace injuries cost employers nearly $60 billion a year.